Your voice in fisheries and oceans programs

 We’re working with communities, regional organizations, and government agencies to maximize the potential of fisheries, aquaculture, oceans, and aquatic management programs and practices – to benefit Indigenous Peoples and communities across Canada.

-- Co-development, Co-design, and Co-delivery The collaborative approach in action – working as equal partners in the development, design, and delivery of federal programs involving the lives and resources of Indigenous Peoples.
+- Co-development, Co-design, and Co-delivery The collaborative approach in action – working as equal partners in the development, design, and delivery of federal programs and activities involving the lives and resources of Indigenous Peoples.

 - Inclusion Our work includes you.
 We want to hear your ideas and opinions on the future of Fisheries and Oceans Canada’s Indigenous programs.

 - Openness We are open to all ideas: great and small, new and old, national and regional, traditional and modern.

 - Respect Inclusion and openness require respect.
 Disrespectful conduct will be promptly and fairly addressed.

 - Clear Communications We will use plain language and visual media – and avoid overusing acronyms.